ThreeFx/d3servercheck/README.md

 This work is licensed under the GNU GPLv3.

+## FAQ

+### What about support for MacOS?

+The current script works only for Windows.
+I don't have a Mac or a BSD-device to test on and I also have exams next week, so I won't be able to support Macs in the near future.
+Hopefully I won't need to and the bug will be fixed soon.
+If not pull requests are welcome!

 ### Disclaimer

 Diablo is a trademark or registered trademark of Blizzard Entertainment, Inc., in the U.S. and/or other countries.